 An Indicator of Academic Growth and Development (IAGD) is an assessment/measure of progress to include a quantitative target that will demonstrate whether the SLO was met.
-Each SLO must include at least one IAGD but may include multiple, differentiated IAGDs where appropriate.
-Teachers whose students take a standardized assessment will create one SLO with an IAGD(s) using that assessment and one SLO with an IAGD(s) based on a minimum of one non-standardized measure and a maximum of one additional standardized measure.
-All other teachers will develop their two SLOs with IAGDs based on non-standardized measures.
-Use the following flow chart to determine appropriate IAGDs.
+In the Thomaston Plan, every SLO must include at least two (2) IAGDs but may include more, differentiated IAGDs where appropriate.
+Teachers whose students take a standardized assessment will create one (1) SLO with one (1) IAGD using that assessment and one (1) IAGD based on a non-standardized measure.
+All other teachers will develop their one (1) SLO with two (2) IAGDs based on non-standardized measures.
+In the calculation to determine the summative student growth and development rating, the IAGDs are weighted equally, each representing 22.5% of the final summative SLO rating, which totals 45% of the final overall summative rating.